May 1, 2025

 • Public Feedback Mechanisms: Establish opportunities like surveys and helplines for individuals with disabilities to offer feedback on accessibility.

-We will assess your city’s website, mobile app (if any) and web-published documents, providing you with an inventory of accessibility needs, forming the foundation of your action plan.
+Contact us today for a free initial accessibility assessment.
+We will assess your city’s website, mobile app (if any) and web-published documents, providing you with an inventory of accessibility needs helping you form the foundation of your action plan.

 *Level AA of the WCAG represents an intermediate level of accessibility, legally required for many websites.
 It improves upon the basic Level A requirements with an additional 20 criteria aimed at making content adaptable, readable, and easy to navigate for users with various disabilities.